0cjs/sedoc/ee/6502/README.md

 The following sources give cycle-by-cycle breakdowns of the execution of individual 6502 opcodes and their operands.
-- [MCS 6500 Hardware Family Hardware Manual][hm1976], MOS Technology,
-  Inc., 1976-01.
-Appendix A, "Summary of Single Cycle Execution."
+- [hm1976] Appendix A, "Summary of Single Cycle Execution."
 There is also considerable other timing information here, including expected oscilloscope waveforms.

 Tips and Tricks